best steak in london

 smith and wollensky

-Where: The Adelphi Building, 1-11 John Adam Street, Westminster, London, WC2N 6HT
+Where: The Adelphi Building, 1-11 John Adam Street, WC2N 6HT

 Why: Fun fact: the name of celebrated New York steakhouse Smith & Wollensky was created by randomly selecting two surnames from a telephone directory.
 It crossed the pond in 2015 and is the only place in London where you can eat USDA prime steak that has been butchered and dry-aged on-site.
-The restaurant also champions British and Irish cuts within a stunningly decorated two-floor restaurant near the Savoy Hotel.
 Steaks, and other dishes in general, are some of the largest in the capital.
 As are the prices.

 stk london

 Why: A glitzy American import that brought plenty of prime USDA beef with it.
-Situated at the base of the design-led ME Hotel (from Foster + Partners) on The Strand, STK is the first non-US outpost of New York’s most social steakhouse group.
-The cocktail menu has been curated by celebrated drinks mavericks, the ONE Group.
-A DJ and dramatic lighting make STK London a good choice for those looking to party alongside their picanha.
+Situated at the base of the design-led ME Hotel (from Foster + Partners) on The Strand, STK was the first non-US outpost of New York’s most social steakhouse group before it expanded to a rooftop in Stratford in 2022.
+A DJ and dramatic lighting makes STK London a good choice for those looking to party alongside their picanha.

 Visit stksteakhouse.com